 1. The Right Venue

 The best place for a one-on-one meeting is "neutral ground."
-Summoning a new team member to your office might make her think that she has done something wrong, even if her colleagues know that you're only meeting for an informal catch-up.
-Being in the boss's office may also prevent her from discussing issues or worries openly.
+Summoning a new team member to your office might make them think that they've done something wrong, even if their colleagues know that you're only meeting for an informal catch-up.
+Being in the boss's office may also prevent them from discussing issues or worries openly.

 Make the venue for your one-on-one comfortable for both of you.
 Why not even go out for a coffee, if time and circumstance allows?